Autonomization of Monoidal Categories: Freeness of over

 The counit $\epsilon_{\cC} : L R \cC \to \cC$ corresponds to the value functor introduced in section~\ref{sec:value}.
 It is defined on objects by $(A_1^{n_1}, \dots, A_p^{n_p}) \mapsto A_1^{(n_1)} \otimes \dots \otimes A_p^{(n_p)}$.
 In other words, the formal product is sent to the actual product of the original category, and the formal adjoints are sent to the actual adjoints.
 An arrow $f$, that is to say a $\cC$-valued graph, is sent to its value $v(f)$.

 We now move on to the proof of the unit-counit equations, starting with $(R \epsilon) \circ (\eta R) = 1_R$.
 First, $\eta_{R(\cD)}$ takes an arrow in an autonomous category, seen as a monoidal category, and bundles it in a diagram.
 Then, $R \epsilon_\cD$ evaluates this diagram in $\cD$ (which is possible because $\cD$ is actually autonomous), and the result is seen as an arrow in $R \cD$.
+Hence the composition of the two is the identity.
+Let us show the remaining equality: $(\epsilon L) \circ (L \eta) = 1_L$.